 Can LinkedIn InMail beat those numbers?

 LinkedIn InMail is the feature available to the premium users.
-LinkedIn InMail cost $10 for 100 credits of InMail.
+LinkedIn InMail cost $79.99/month for 50 credits of InMail.

 But here’s where it gets interesting.
-With LinkedIn InMail, you get a credit back for every response, positive or negative, you get.
+With LinkedIn InMail, you get a credit back for every positive or negative response.

 So, if your team can score over a 40% response rate for your InMails then only you can get your money’s worth.